Saturday, August 23, 2008

 "It was developed by Nakheel Properties and was originally conceived by Sheikh Mohammed bin Rashid Al Maktoum, the ruler of Dubai."
 (Wiki)

+All of the islands have been sold and construction is well under way.
 They are being formed from sand dredged from the sea, which by the massive volume required, makes me wonder what will be the ecological impact of this landshift.

 "Brazil Rides Wave of Growth" (International Herald Tribune)